learn-co-curriculum/swift-optionals-reading/README.md

 *With great power comes great responsibility.* In general, it's best to avoid using `!` to unwrap optionals.

-View <a href='https://learn.co/lessons/swift-optionals-reading' data-visibility='hidden'>Swift Optional Reading</a> on Learn.co and start learning to code for free.
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/swift-optionals-reading' title='Swift Optional Reading'>Swift Optional Reading</a> on Learn.co and start learning to code for free.</p>